Quartzite: Occurrence

 In the United States, formations of quartzite can be found in some parts of Pennsylvania, the Washington DC area, eastern South Dakota, Central Texas, southwest Minnesota, Devil's Lake State Park in the Baraboo Range in Wisconsin, the Wasatch Range in Utah, near Salt Lake City, Utah and as resistant ridges in the Appalachians and other mountain regions.
 Quartzite is also found in the Morenci Copper Mine in Arizona.
 The town of Quartzsite in western Arizona derives its name from the quartzites in the nearby mountains in both Arizona and Southeastern California.
 A glassy vitreous quartzite has been described from the Belt Supergroup in the Coeur d’Alene district of northern Idaho.

 In Canada, the La Cloche Mountains in Ontario are composed primarily of white quartzite.
 Vast areas of Nova Scotia are underlain by quartzite.

 Paleoproterozoic quartzite-rhyolite successions are common in the Precambrian basement rock of western North America.
 The quartzites in these successions are interpreted as sedimentary beds deposited atop older greenstone belts.
 The quartzite-rhyolite successions may record the formation of back-arc basins along the margin of Laurentia, the ancient core of North America, between episodes of mountain building during the assembly of the continent.
 The quartzites are often nearly pure quartz, which is puzzling for sediments which must have eroded from igneous rock.
 Their purity may reflect unusual conditions of chemical weathering, at a time when the Earth's atmosphere was beginning to be oxygenated.

-In Ireland areas of quartzite are found across the west and northwest, with Errigal in Donegal as the most prominent outcrop.
-A good example of a quartzite area is on An Corràn peninsula, in Co.
-Mayo, which has a very thin layer of Irish Atlantic Bog covering it.
+In Ireland areas of quartzite are found across the west and northwest, with Errigal in County Donegal as the most prominent outcrop.
+A good example of a quartzite area is on the Corraun Peninsula in County Mayo, which has a very thin layer of Irish Atlantic Bog covering it.

 In the United Kingdom, a craggy ridge of quartzite called the Stiperstones (early Ordovician – Arenig Epoch, 500 Ma) runs parallel with the Pontesford-Linley fault, 6 km north-west of the Long Mynd in south Shropshire.
 Also to be found in England are the Cambrian "Wrekin quartzite" (in Shropshire), and the Cambrian "Hartshill quartzite" (Nuneaton area).
 In Wales, Holyhead Mountain and most of Holy island off Anglesey sport excellent Precambrian quartzite crags and cliffs.
 In the Scottish Highlands, several mountains (e.g. Foinaven, Arkle) composed of Cambrian quartzite can be found in the far north-west Moine Thrust Belt running in a narrow band from Loch Eriboll in a south-westerly direction to Skye.